MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 ### Configure computer clock reset

-In order for W32tm.exe to reset a computer clock, it first determines whether the computer clock time offset from the current time (`CurrentTimeOffset` or `Phase Offset`) is less than the `MaxAllowedPhaseOffset` value.
+In order for W32tm.exe to reset a computer clock, it first checks the offset (`CurrentTimeOffset` or `Phase Offset`) between the current time and the computer clock time to determine whether the offset is less than the `MaxAllowedPhaseOffset` value.

-- `CurrentTimeOffset` &lt; `MaxAllowedPhaseOffset`.
-Adjust the computer clock gradually by using the clock rate.
+- `CurrentTimeOffset` &lt; `MaxAllowedPhaseOffset`: Adjust the computer clock gradually by using the clock rate.
-- `CurrentTimeOffset` &ge; `MaxAllowedPhaseOffset`.
-Set the computer clock immediately.
+- `CurrentTimeOffset` &ge; `MaxAllowedPhaseOffset`: Set the computer clock immediately.

-Then, to adjust the computer clock by using the clock rate, w32tm.exe calculates a `PhaseCorrection` value.
+Then, to adjust the computer clock by using the clock rate, W32tm.exe calculates a `PhaseCorrection` value.
 This algorithm varies depending on the version of Windows:

-- Windows Server 2016 and later:
+- Windows Server 2016 and later versions:

   > `PhaseCorrection_raw` = |`CurrentTimeOffset`| &divide; (16 &times; `PhaseCorrectRate` &times; `pollIntervalInSeconds`)
   > `MaximumCorrection` = |`CurrentTimeOffset`| &divide; (`UpdateInterval` &times; 1,000 &times; 10,000)
   > `PhaseCorrection` = min(`PhaseCorrection_raw`, `MaximumCorrection`)

-- Windows Server 2012 R2 and earlier:
+- Windows Server 2012 R2 and earlier versions:

   > `PhaseCorrection` = |`CurrentTimeOffset`| &divide; (`PhaseCorrectRate` &times; `UpdateInterval`)